orientechnologies/orientdb-docs/source/Configuration.md

 ##### network.binary.readResponse.maxTimes

-Maximum times to wait until response will be read.
-Otherwise response will be dropped from chanel.
+Maximum attempts, until a response can be read.
+Otherwise, the response will be dropped from the channel..

 ```
 Setting name...: network.binary.readResponse.maxTimes